gve-sw/industrial-equipment-onboarding/README.md

 1. Copy the Google Cloud Platform service account key JSON file into `/python`

-1. Edit /python/Dockerfile and change the line: `ENV GOOGLE_APPLICATION_CREDENTIALS gcp-project-name-54645fvcsdf43.json` where the .json filename matches the name of the file you copied into /python.
+1. Edit `/python/Dockerfile` and change the line: `ENV GOOGLE_APPLICATION_CREDENTIALS gcp-project-name-54645fvcsdf43.json` where the .json filename matches the name of the file you copied into /python.

-See ISEAPI.py for generic API calls to ISE and Spark

-See mabReplace.py for the main program logic

-Note currently this script requires a settings file containing the following:
-* ISE Server IP
-* ISE ERS username
-* ISE ERS password
-* The Spark Room ID
-* The Spark Bot token
-* The Spark Bot ID

-In future revisions the process of retrieving this data and creating the settings file will be automated.